What Exercise Is Best to Do?

 If you haven’t done any exercise in the past, I would start with something gentle like walking, yoga or a social team sport with your friends to get going.

-Remember the easiest way to get injured is starting with too much or progressing too fast (I.e. Not running before and going on a 5km run).
+Remember the easiest way to get injured is starting with too much or progressing too fast (I.e. Not running previously and attempting a 5km run for the first time).

 One Important Thing to Remember: Be committed but go with the flow!